-Paris Hilton Is Being Obnoxiously Fat-Shamed for a Swimsuit Selfie
+Really?!
+People are Fat-Shaming Paris Hilton for This Swimsuit Selfie

 MORE: These #TBT Pics of Kim Kardashian and Paris Hilton Will Bring You Back to 2006

 The comments primarily called Hilton “fat” or speculated that she was pregnant.
 Others questioned whether she gained weight.
-And though there were a few vocal body-shamers in the bunch, a majority of Hilton’s followers stood up for her, believing that she looks great at every size.
-Some even pointed out Hilton’s pose as the reason why she appeared curvier than usual.
+And though there were a few vocal body-shamers in the bunch, a majority of Hilton’s followers stood up for her, saying she looks great at every size.
+(Um, hell yes, she does!)
 A few of the positive comments included:

 “All the people calling her ‘fat’ should be absolutely ashamed of themselves!
 She looks amazing!”